Action Point: Plot

 D.C. and the staff repair the park and reopen it, but are told that the bank has foreclosed on the park.
 Furthermore, Boogie becomes upset after D.C. breaks his promise to take her to a concert, and gets drunk with the staff before they are all arrested.
 After D.C. bails her out, she snaps at him and reveals her intention for him to sign the papers.
 The next day, he finds her gone and learns that she may have left for Las Vegas on a bus.
 Desperate, he and Benny chase down the bus with their car but lose it after it collides with them.

 D.C. then realizes that she was not on the bus and tracks her to a restaurant where he explains that the park has become his new family after losing his first one, and the reason he obsesses over it was because he did not want to lose it as well.
 Unable to pay off his loan, D.C. decides to blow up the park and sell off the land to Knoblach.
-To get back at him however, D.C. opens the park gates one last time and gives away free beer as he is no longer liable for any damages that will occur, and the drunk patrons go wild and cause massive damage to the park.
+D.C. opens the park gates one last time and gives away free beer as he is no longer liable for any damages that will occur, and the drunk patrons cause massive damage to the park.
 Later that night, the staff gather one last time and shoot fireworks to commemorate their time in the park.

 The next day, as Boogie prepares to leave, D.C. proposes that the two of them instead take a road trip and make a stop in Austin to attend the concert.
 Boogie is overjoyed and the former park staff offer to come along.

-In the present day, a much older D.C. finishes his story to his granddaughter as Boogie arrives home and before he leaves, he pretends to have a heart attack in the yard, which Boogie calls out as the two of them share a laugh.
+In the present day in the late 2010s, a much older D.C. finishes his story to his granddaughter as Boogie arrives home and before he leaves, he pretends to have a heart attack in the yard, which Boogie calls out as the two of them share a laugh.